The 10 Best Free Productivity Apps to Get Things Done

-How it makes me productive: I spend less energy and time thinking about the grammar and tone of my content.
+Although Grammarly is not a GTD app, it is one of the supporting apps to get things done.
+I spend less energy and time thinking about the grammar and tone of my content.
 Instead, I have more time to enjoy writing and be creative with my blog.

 Grammarly Keyboard is available on both iOS and Android.

 LastPass is one of the most-trusted password managers and free productivity apps.